What is this Stouffer’s Vegetable Lasagna Recipe?

 - For the filling you will need

-- Shredded carrots: feel free to buy pre-shredded carrots to save time
+- Shredded carrots: feel free to buy pre-shredded carrots to save time or great them yourself

 - Fresh broccoli

 - Onion, use white, yellow or sweet